Against Identity Politics

 This trend began with Seattle’s historic 1989 municipal elections, and has only increased since then.
 Too many Seattle City Council members have since then given lip service to providing for the city’s homeless and underclass populations while ultimately failing them in favor of serving real-estate developers, tunnel boondogglers, and other such wealthy constituents.
 Pamela Banks, if elected, would most likely become such a legislator — despite her past record as a progressive activist.

-The District 3 contest will now be unique in Seattle city politics: a contest where race and gender will be irrelevant while economic constituency will be front and center.
+The District 3 contest will now be unique in Seattle municipal politics: a contest where race and gender will be irrelevant while economic constituency will be front and center.
 District 3 voters now face a clear choice between the grassroots rabble-rouser Sawant and Banks — who is obviously owned.

 Creative Commons License